 The 2018 progress report details the achievements of government environmental agencies and partners over the 2017-18 period against the priorities and themes of Biodiversity 2037.

 It includes progress towards the Biodiversity 2037 targets.
 This analysis against targets utilised partial threat management data as the best data available at that time.

 Biodiversity 2037 Implementation Cycle

-- The enabling environment and planning process, including work that DELWP does to provide tools and systems, regulations and standards, access to land; collaborative planning and so on
+- The enabling environment and planning process, including work that DELWP undertakes to provide tools and systems, regulations and standards, and collaborative planning.

 - Everyone undertaking actions that contribute to the targets of Biodiversity 2037 – this includes all the contributions of individuals, community groups, Traditional Owners, non-government organisations and government agencies

-Our work is guided by the Biodiversity 2037 Implementation Cycle.
-This cycle allows for continuous planning and delivery of Biodiversity 2037 through adaptive management.
-It also makes sure that the targets and processes are updated as part of the refresh of Biodiversity 2037 every 5 years.
+Our work is guided by the Biodiversity 2037 Implementation Cycle below.
+This cycle allows for continuous planning and delivery of our goals through adaptive management.
+It also makes sure that the targets are updated as part of the refresh of Biodiversity 2037 every 5 years.